The basic facts:

 In 2020, California enacted Assembly Bill 3074, mandating the creation of an “ember-resistant zone”—referred to as “Zone 0”—within five feet of structures in designated high fire hazard areas.
 This initiative aims to reduce the risk of homes igniting from wind-driven embers during wildfires, a leading cause of structural fires.

 Despite the law’s passage, implementation has faced delays.
-Originally set to take effect in 2023, the regulations have not been finalized, leaving many homeowners uncertain about compliance requirements.
+Originally set to take effect in 2023, the regulations have not been finalized, leaving fire control districts, municipalities, builders, and homeowners uncertain about compliance requirements.

 In response, Governor Gavin Newsom issued Executive Order N-18-25 in February 2025, directing the State Board of Forestry and Fire Protection to expedite the adoption of Zone 0 regulations.
 The goal is to have these regulations in place by the end of 2025.